 The report generates the uptime/downtime and availability report for each cluster managed by ClusterControl.
-You can see information about availability statistics of your databases, the cluster type, total uptime and downtime, current state of the cluster, and when that state last changed.
+You can see information about the availability statistics of your databases, the cluster type, total uptime and downtime, the current state of the cluster, and when that state last changed.

 The report summarizes backups for each cluster managed by ClusterControl.
-It contains two sections – backup summary and backup details, where the former basically gives you a short summary of when the last backup was created, if it completed successfully or failed, backup verification status, success rate, and retention period.
+It contains two sections – backup summary and backup details, where the former basically gives you a short summary of when the last backup was created, if it was completed successfully or failed, backup verification status, success rate, and retention period.
 The latter section provides the list of backups executed on the cluster with the state, type, and size within the specified interval.

 Schema Change Report

 This report compares the selected MySQL/MariaDB database changes in table structure which happened between two different generated reports.
-In the MySQL/MariaDB older versions, DDL operation is a non-atomic operation (pre 8.0) and requires full table copy (pre 5.6 for most operations) – blocking other transactions until it completes.
+In the MySQL/MariaDB older versions, the DDL operation is a non-atomic operation (pre 8.0) and requires full table copy (pre 5.6 for most operations) – blocking other transactions until it completes.
 Schema changes could become a huge pain once your tables get a significant amount of data and must be carefully planned especially in a clustered setup.
-In a multi-tiered development environment, we have seen many cases where developers silently modify the table structure, resulting in a significant impact to query performance.
+In a multi-tiered development environment, we have seen many cases where developers silently modify the table structure, resulting in a significant impact on query performance.

 In order for ClusterControl to produce an accurate report, special options must be configured inside the CMON configuration file for the respective cluster:

 SHOW CREATE TABLEto determine if the schema has changed.
 The checks are executed at the address specified and are of the format